aktushin/pytest-selenium-ui/README.md

 [data/data.py](data/data.py) - contains input data for tests.

+[.env](.env) - example of file with credentials (username and password).
+Variables from this file are then used as environment variables

 # How to run tests
 You should have python 3.10 version or later.

 Using a Python virtual env is recommended.

+For run tests from tests/test_login_page.py create .env file and add credentials.

 1) Install all requirements: